assimp/assimp/packaging/windows-innosetup/readme_installer.txt

 1. Missing d3dx9_42.dll?
 Install the latest DirectX runtime or grab the file from somewhere (that's evil but mostly fine).

-2. Application configuration not correct?
+2. Application configuration not correct / missing msvcr***.dll?
 Reinstall Microsoft Visual C++ 2005 SP1 Redistributable (x86 or x64, depending on your system)

 3. assimp.exe not in PATH